espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

 Generally, a Provisioner is used to provision unprovisioned devices and form a mesh network.
 And after provisioning, roles of the unprovisioned devices will be changed to those of a node.

-1.1 What is the flow for an unprovisioned device to join ESP-BLE-MESH network?
+1.1 What Is the Flow for an Unprovisioned Device to Join ESP-BLE-MESH Network?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     There are two phases for a device to join ESP-BLE-MESH network via a Provisioner, namely, provisioning and configuration.